marloxxx/delmart-app/README.md

 ## Screenshots

-Add screenshots of your app here.
+Here are some screenshot of the application

 <img src="screenshots/screen1.png" width="300">
 <img src="screenshots/screen2.png" width="300">